Diane James

 James was born in Bedford in 1959, and was a councillor on Waverley Borough Council from 2007 until 2015, when she lost the seat to the Conservative Party.
 She was elected to the European Parliament in 2014.
 Following the resignation of Nigel Farage, she was elected leader of UKIP in September 2016 as his successor.
 She resigned from the leadership of the party on 4 October 2016, 18 days after being elected.
 On 21 November 2016, James announced that she was leaving UKIP and would henceforth sit as an Independent.
-The length of her tenure was met with significant public and press ridicule.

 Early life

-James was born in Bedford in 1959, where her father was an engineer and her mother a housewife.
+Diane Martine James was born in Bedford in 1959, where her father was an engineer and her mother a housewife.
 She was educated at Rochester Grammar School, Kent and Thames Valley University, Slough.
 James spent three decades working in the health industry, where she established an international consultancy firm.
 She is fluent in both French and German.

 Political career

 James was elected to Waverley Borough Council as an Independent, representing Ewhurst ward, after falling out with local Conservatives in 2007.
+She stood as an independent candidate in the 2011 Cranleigh and Ewhurst by-election in Surrey, receiving 20.3% of the vote.
 She announced she was joining the UK Independence Party (UKIP) shortly after the 2011 local elections, but said that she would not stand down and fight a by-election.
 She lost her seat in 2015 after standing as the UKIP candidate in that year's elections.
 Her fellow UKIP councillors all lost their seats at the same time.

 James came second in the 2013 Eastleigh by-election with 27.8% of the vote, an increase of 24.2% on the 2010 figure.
 She was elected to the European Parliament in the 2014 election.
 James was the party's Home Affairs spokesperson, represented UKIP on the BBC's Question Time, and took part in debates at the Cambridge Union Society.

 In December 2014, she was selected by UKIP in North West Hampshire to be its parliamentary candidate, having been given a 1.2% chance of winning.
 However, a few hours after making a speech at the 2015 UKIP Spring Conference in Margate, Kent, she stepped down from the Westminster candidacy "for personal reasons".